Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     - Step 1 - Taxying to the Runway - Run existing unit tests
     - Step 2 - Pre-takeoff Pilot Checks - Completing Unit Tests
-    - Step 3 - Takeoff - Adding Unit Tests for Case Sensitivity (Optional)
+    - Step 3 - Takeoff - Adding Unit Tests for Case Sensitivity
-    - Step 4 - Ascending to the Clouds: Creating the AirfieldController from thin air (Optional)
+    - Step 4 - Ascending to the Clouds: Creating the AirfieldController from thin air
+    - Step 5 - Landing: Refactoring the AirfieldController

 ### Step 1: Taxying to the Runway - Run existing unit tests